Graduate International Students

-If you have questions, contact the drop-in times (See details there regarding visiting the department).and/or the , or, if you are in Chicago, you may also just appear at our
+If you have questions, contact the visit us (See details there regarding visiting the department).and/or the , or, if you are in Chicago, you may also

 Please note that you can apply and be accepted without having all the undergraduate prerequisites listed for degree programs.
 At a minimum these prerequisites include Comp 150, Comp 170, and Comp 271.
 Comp 150 and Comp 170 may be taken concurrently; Comp 271 may only be taken after completing Comp 170.
 You can be admitted and take these prerequisites before or concurrently with your graduate courses.
 It is also possible to have some or all of the prerequisites waived, based on what you've learned since getting your undergrad degree.

 For international student admission to the graduate degree program in the Department of Computer Science, submit the items below that are not listed as optional.
 You may also submit further items if you feel they would help bolster your admissions case.

 - Completed application form (either for free or and completed on paper, with a $50 fee).

 - Those who would like to get financial assistance including departmental teaching assistantships should consult financial support .

 - International applicants (including those who are seeking financial aid from the department) are encouraged to submit proof (affidavit) of financial support to our International students office simultaneously with filing their application.
 This will help save a lot of time in processing the visa papers, namely I-20 or IAP-66, at the earliest.
 Students who are chosen for the merit awards or scholarships will be notified regardless of their financial standing or ability to support themselves financially.